Chronic inflammation causes most chronic diseases.

 Chemical toxin exposure:

 This topic is enormous, and many volumes could be written about it.
 Let me give you just one concrete example (with more in the following sections).
-Volatile organic compounds (VOCs) are released from many building materials, paint, new furniture, perfumes, and petroleum products.
+Volatile organic compounds (VOCs) are released from many building materials, including paint, new furniture, perfumes, and petroleum products.
 Serum inflammatory cytokine levels (IL8, IL13, IL6, IL4, TNF-alpha) rise in conjunction with indoor VOC exposure.[ref]

 Exposure to certain metals can trigger an inflammatory response in some people.
 For example, nickel is a common culprit in people with allergic dermatitis.
 Research shows that exposure to nickel increases TNF-α, IFN-γ, IL-4, and IL-13.[ref]
 Another example is titanium dental implants.
 Inflammation can increase due to interactions with toll-like receptors and titanian ions.
 Fluoride interacts with the titanium causing the release of titanium ions.[ref]